 Once you’re interested in a house, even if you haven’t been through it yet, it’s critical that you let your agent know right away!!!

-There are several other due diligence items that your agent should do on the home, such as running comps if you’re interested as well.
+There are several other due diligence items that your agent should do on the home, such as running comps (and a whole lot of other things).
 Giving your Realtor enough time to ask the listing agent the right questions and do the proper research is critical!
-We like to ask if the owners have ever had water penetration or flooding, the ages of the roof, and major systems.
-If it is a condo if there are any assessments planned, etc.

 Your Realtor will also let you know if you need to move on the house right away.
 In some cases, there may not be time to do all of the above, so starting the process of your due diligence on neighborhoods before you’re ready to buy is always a smart move!

 If you’d like to chat about the buying process or buyer due diligence, either virtually or in person, we’re always happy to talk!
-Just fill in the form below and we will get right back to you.
-Be sure to check our guide for first-time home buyers too.
+Fill out the form on this page, or give us a call/email directly.